Covert Vehicle Misguidance and Its Detection: A Hypothesis Testing Game over Continuous-Time Dynamics: Preliminaries

 \subsection{Girsanov's theorem}

-Under the null hypothesis $H_0$, the random process $x$ follows the law of the standard Brownian motion in the probability measure $\mu$.
-Under the alternative $H_1$, $x$ is not the standard Brownian motion in $\mu$.
-However, for any integrable $\theta: [0,T]\rightarrow \mathbb{R}$, there exists an alternative probability measure $\mu_\theta$ in which $x$ is the standard Brownian motion.
-Girsanov's theorem \cite[Theorem 8.6.3]{oksendal2003stochastic} \cite[Theorem 6.3]{liptser1977statistics} states that for each sample path $x$, the likelihood ratio $\frac{d\mu}{d\mu_\theta}(x)$ is given by
+Given two random processes $x$ and $w$ related by \eqref{eq:sde}, we have already defined the probability measure $\mu$ as the one in which $w$ is the standard Brownian motion.
+In $\mu$, $x$ is not the Brownian motion.
+However, Girsanov's theorem \cite[Theorem 8.6.3]{oksendal2003stochastic} \cite[Theorem 6.3]{liptser1977statistics} states that there exists an alternative measure $\mu_\theta$ in which $x$ is the standard Brownian motion.
+Specifically, for each sample path $x$, the likelihood ratio $\frac{d\mu}{d\mu_\theta}(x)$ is given by

 That is, observing a particular sample path $x$ as an outcome of \eqref{eq:sde} (this occurs with probability $\propto \mu(x)$) is $\frac{d\mu}{d\mu_\theta}(x)$ times more likely than observing the same sample path $x$ as a realization of the standard Brownian motion (this occurs with probability $\propto \mu_\theta(x)$).